lastingParadox/ff-site/archive-to-markdown/md/ff2/ff2.md

 **Jelsafan0** _(15-Sep-18 06:38 PM)_

-> (“Dad,” a thought strikes her.
+> (“Dad," a thought strikes her.
 “W- wait.
 What about dread?
-What about my friends?”)
+What about my friends?")

 **WatchfulDrake** _(15-Sep-18 06:38 PM)_